ArmandSarkezians/CSCD58-Packet-Sniffer/README.md

 ## Description and Goals

-Our inital description of this project was simple.
-We wanted to make a simple wireshark clone; a tool to read packets in from our device and parse them for data.
+Our initial description of this project was simple.
+We wanted to make a simple Wireshark clone; a tool to read packets in from our device and parse them for data.
 We wanted to add a few features onto this, including a whois lookup, arp table lookup, and nmap scan.
 We also wanted to make the UI as simple and easy to use as possible.

 Our goals as outline in the proposal were as follows: